 template<typename ExpressionType, int Direction>

-This is the "in place" version of VectorwiseOp::reverse: it reverses each column or row of *this.
+This is the "in place" version of VectorwiseOp::*this.

 In most cases it is probably better to simply use the reversed expression of a matrix.
 However, when reversing the matrix data itself is really needed, then this "in-place" version is probably the right choice because it provides the following additional benefits: